nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 that our team is currently working on, and we would release them in the future once their functionalities have been finalised.

-### Make prefixes for commands case-insensitive
+### Make Prefixes Case-Insensitive
 #### Problem
-Prefixes are case-sensitive, hence command arguments such as ` T/` will be interpreted as plain text.
+Prefixes are case-sensitive, hence command arguments such as `T/` will be interpreted as plain text.
 In InternBuddy, command prefixes are lowercase.
 For example, `add n/Visa r/Software Engineer s/New d/2023-03-01 t/javascript T/react` will add an internship entry with company name
 `Visa`, role `Software Engineer`, status `New`, deadline of application `2023-03-01`, and tag `javascript T/react` (refer to Figure 19).
 Therefore, it is possible to add substrings such as `T/`, `C/` or `R/` to any of the fields, even though the user could have intended to enter `t/`, `c/` or `r/`.

 ![CaseSensitiveAddExample](images/dg-case-sensitive-prefix-add-example.png)